wesmangum/DnD-Character-Toolkit/user_stories.md

 As a User
 In order to define my Character and their skillset
-I wnat to select a Class for my Character
+I want to select a Class for my Character

 ###Acceptance Criteria
 * A Page appears, where the User can choose a Class from a dropdown